 Tennessee’s only natural-made lake, Reelfoot Lake is a great kayak spot.
 You can get a single kayak rental for $8/hour and a tandem kayak for $11/hour at Reelfoot Lake State Park’s Camp store in the South Campground.
 The lake is a flooded forest and is a unique place to kayak for its submerged stumps and standing trees.
 You may see some wildlife including American bald eagles, white pelicans and more.

-Explore more outdoor adventures you can have in Tennessee by visiting the Outdoor Adventure experience page.
+Explore more kayaking in Tennessee and other outdoor adventures by visiting the Outdoor Adventure experience page.